iamdhariot/iamdhariot/README.md

 - 👋 Hi, I’m @iamdhariot
-- 👀 I’m interested in ...Mobo app development.
+- 👀 I’m interested in react react-native and nodejs.
-- 🌱 I’m currently learning ...
-React Native
+- 🌱 I’m currently working as a senior software developer
 - 💞️ I’m looking to collaborate on ...any open-source projects.
-- 📫 mail to: iamdhariot@gmail.com
+- 📫 mail @ iamdhariot@gmail.com

 <!---
 iamdhariot/iamdhariot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.